industrial-edge/wincc-unified-on-IE/docs/trace_settings.md

 ![Open Logs and Traces settings](graphics/trace/trace_settings_1_logs_and_traces_menu_blur.gif)

-### Step 2: Enable App Logging
+### Step 2: Configure App Logging

 In the **Logs and Traces** view, select the **App Logging** tab.

-Enable the **Logging Service**.
+The **Logging Service** is enabled and locked by default.

-Configure the required severity level and log size settings according to the diagnostic information required.
+Configure the severity level according to the diagnostic information required.

+The available severity levels are:

+* Fatal
+* Error
+* Warn
+* Info
+* Debug
+* Trace

+The default severity level is **Error**.

 Click **Save** to apply the settings.

+### Step 3: Configure Trace Logging

+In the **Logs and Traces** view, select the **Trace Logging** tab.

+Enable Trace Logging if detailed trace files are required.

 ![Enable App Logging](graphics/trace/trace_settings_2_app_logging_enabled.gif)

+Trace Logging creates `.csv` trace files in the **TraceLogs** folder.
+These files can be downloaded and analyzed later.

+Configure the severity level according to the diagnostic information required.

+The available severity levels are:

+* Fatal
+* Error
+* Warn
+* Info
+* Verbose

+Configure the storage settings if required:

+* **Maximum File Size** defines the storage limit for the **TraceLogs** folder on the Industrial Edge Device.
+The default value is **10 MB** and the maximum value is **20 MB**.
+When the limit is reached, older `.csv` files are deleted according to the First In First Out (FIFO) principle.
+* **Maximum Log Size** defines the size limit for each generated `.csv` log file.
+The default value is **100 MB** and the maximum value is **200 MB**.
+When the limit is reached, a new `.csv` file is created.

+Click **Save** to apply the settings.

-### Step 3: Reproduce the behavior or issue
+### Step 4: Reproduce the behavior or issue

-After the logging settings have been enabled, reproduce the behavior or issue that should be analyzed.
+After the required logging and trace settings have been enabled, reproduce the behavior or issue that should be analyzed.

 It is recommended to note the approximate timestamp when the issue occurs.
-This helps to find the relevant entries in the exported log files.
+This helps to find the relevant entries in the exported log and trace files.

-### Step 4: Download the logs
+### Step 5: Download the logs and traces

 After the issue has been reproduced, click **Download Logs** in the upper-right corner of the **Logs and Traces** page.

 ![Download logs](graphics/trace/trace_settings_4_download_logs.gif)

-The log files are then downloaded.
+The log and trace files are then downloaded.
 Store the downloaded files in a safe location.

-### Step 5: Prepare the diagnostic package
+### Step 6: Prepare the diagnostic package

-Collect the downloaded log files and add relevant context information.
+Collect the downloaded log and trace files and add relevant context information.

 Recommended information to include: